NAMTeam/namteam.github.io/content/docs/reference/nam-version-history.md

     - The ramp textures for the RHW-10S Type D2 and E2 ramps, as well as for the RHW-8S Type A2-Wide and B2 ramps have been improved.
     - Orientation and stability issues have been fixed with the Avenue-based AVE-6 and its Thru-T-intersections with Street, Road, and One-Way Road (both Short-T and Long-T).
     - Orthogonal x Diagonal slip lanes involving Road and One-way Road (OWR) have been re-implemented.
+	- Several hundred path files across all areas of the NAM have been fixed by **memo** and **Tarkus**.
+	- More SAM Street crossings with the Rail network have received crossing gates.
+	- Euro wealth textures have been added to the Avenue-based AVE-6 network.

 ## Version 46 (15 January 2023) (SC4 20th Anniversary)
 * **Network Widening Mod (NWM) Features**: